jetstackai/csv-checksum/README.md

 ---

-Made by the team behind [FlitStack AI](https://flitstack.ai) and [JetStack AI](https://jetstack.ai) — we move business data and run platform ops for a living.
+Made by the team behind [FlitStack AI](https://flitstack.ai) — we move business data and run platform ops for a living.
 We open-sourced this because every migration we've ever shipped has needed some version of it.